Top-Secret NSA Report Details Russian Hacking Effort Days Before 2016 Election

 Russians may have swayed public opinion but that's no different then what our news media does every day.
 Heck, the news media likely lost Hillary the election because of those polls.
 Democrats stayed home because they figured, "we got this and I liked Bernie

-I miss the old slashdot (Score:2)
+I miss the old slashdot (Score:5, Insightful)

 Well I knew that slashdot jumped the shark awhile back, but when most of the comments are defending the Russians, it's reached an all new low.

-Re:I miss the old slashdot (Score:4, Interesting)
+Re:I miss the old slashdot (Score:5, Interesting)

 Well I knew that slashdot jumped the shark awhile back, but when most of the comments are defending the Russians, it's reached an all new low.